koaning/doubtlab/README.md

 The library implemented many "reaons" for doubt.

+### General Reasons

+- `RandomReason`: assign doubt randomly, just for sure
+- `OutlierReason`: assign doubt when the model declares a row an outlier

+### Classification Reasons

 - `ProbaReason`: assign doubt when a models' confidence-values are low
-- `RandomReason`: assign doubt randomly, just for sure
 - `LongConfidenceReason`: assign doubt when a wrong class gains too much confidence
 - `ShortConfidenceReason`: assign doubt when the correct class gains too little confidence
 - `DisagreeReason`: assign doubt when two models disagree on a prediction
+- `OutlierReason`: assign doubt when the model declares a row an outlier
 - `CleanLabReason`: assign doubt according to [cleanlab](https://github.com/cleanlab/cleanlab)

+### Regression Reasons

+- `AbsoluteDifferenceReason`: assign doubt when the absolute difference is too high
+- `RelativeDifferenceReason`: assign doubt when the relative difference is too high

 ## Related Projects

 - The [cleanlab](https://github.com/cleanlab/cleanlab) project was an inspiration for this one.
 They have a great heuristic for bad label detection but I wanted to have a library that implements many.
 Be sure to check out their work on the [labelerrors.com](https://labelerrors.com) project.
 - My employer, [Rasa](https://rasa.com/), has always had a focus on data quality.
 Some of that attitude is bound to have seeped in here.
-Be sure to check out [Rasa X](https://rasa.com/docs/rasa-x/) if you're working on virtual assistants.
+Be sure to check the [Conversation Driven Development](https://rasa.com/docs/rasa/conversation-driven-development/) approach and [Rasa X](https://rasa.com/docs/rasa-x/) if you're working on virtual assistants.